-Regardless of what space heater you will choose to purchase, you will need to make sure that the room you intend on placing the best heater for large space in has sufficient insulation because otherwise, the heat emitted by the best electric space heater for large room will escape through the seams in the ceiling, window frames and doors.
+Regardless of what space heater you will choose to purchase, you will need to make sure that the room you intend on placing the best heater for large space in has sufficient insulation because otherwise, the heat emitted by the best electric space heater for a large room will escape through the seams in the ceiling, window frames and doors.

 Ideally, you should first thoroughly inspect the specific room with the help of a special electronic tool that will display the room in infrared colors thus helping you understand where the cold spots are.